 Final Thoughts

-To wrap it up, the Penn Slammer IV is one of the best saltwater reels in its price range, hands down.
-It’s built to last and it’s capable of taking quite a bit of abuse, what more could you ask for?
+To wrap it up, the Penn Slammer IV is one of the best saltwater reels in its price range.
+It’s built to last and can take quite a bit of abuse; what more could you ask for?

-I recommend taking a look at some of the product pages, reading a little more about it, and then taking a dive and picking it up for yourself.
+I recommend looking at some of the product pages, reading a little more about it, and then taking a dive and picking it up.
 Good luck out there!

 The Penn Slammer IV spinning reel is packed with more features than ever before.
 Building off of Penn's proven IPX6 sealed body and spool, the redesigned Slammer drag system is built to not only be better sealed but also offer a wider range of usable drag, all while being bearing supported for extra smoothness.